 - Invitational Tender.
 Where more than one qualified Yukon First Nation-owned business exists, we will restrict participation in a competitive bid process to those businesses.

 - RFP/Tender.
-Traditional two-envelop bid process where proponents can earn qualitative points based on First Nation participation (e.g., ownership, employment, training).
+Traditional two-envelope bid process where proponents can earn qualitative points based on First Nations participation (e.g., ownership, employment, training).

 - Project Agreement.
 Applies to large projects and covers all aspects of our commitment to the affected First Nation(s) including contracting opportunities, investment, apprenticeship and/or cash or in-kind compensation.

-- Yukon First Nations register on our Yukon First Nation Business Directory.
-Doing this lets our Procurement Team and Project Managers know of First Nation businesses that can offer goods and services to meet our needs.
+- Yukon First Nations should register on our Yukon First Nation Business Directory.
+Doing this lets our Procurement Team and Project Managers know of First Nations businesses that can offer goods and services to meet our needs.

-- Our Project Managers, where possible, identify opportunities for First Nation procurement.
+- Our Project Managers, where possible, identify opportunities for First Nations procurement.